 - Email: K.M.Dossett@leeds.ac.uk

 African American History; Black Theatre History; Histories of Women, Gender & Sexuality; U.S. History; The Harlem Renaissance; Feminist Archives

 I joined the University of Leeds in 2003.
 My research and teaching focuses on race and gender in the nineteenth and twentieth century United States.

-I have supervised 9 PhD projects to completion on African American history, Motherhood and Protest, White Anti-Racism Activism, Women's Reproductive Health Activism, Black Internationalism, Black Power, Immigration Restriction, Working-class women's sexuality and fashion and masculinity.
-I currently supervise projects on Segregated Education in Washington, D.C.
-1950-1954; Coloured Cosmopolitanism on the Pacific Coast, 1918-1941; Black and Latinx Activism in Los Angeles, 1978-1996 and Recovering a Black American Tradition of Animal Advocacy.
+I have supervised over 10 PhD projects to completion on Black Americans’ Animal Advocacy; Motherhood and Protest, White Anti-Racism Activism, Women's Reproductive Health Activism, Black Internationalism, Black Power, Immigration Restriction, Working-class women's sexuality and fashion and masculinity.
+I currently supervise projects on Coloured Cosmopolitanism on the Pacific Coast, 1918-1941; The Underground Press; Black and Latinx Activism in Los Angeles, 1978-1996

 Feminist Archives, Feminist Futures (FAFF)

 An international and collaborative project, Feminist Archives, Feminist Futures is concerned with gendered histories of archives and their relationship to history making and feminist activism in the twentieth and twenty-first centuries.
 In particular it is interested in the histories of Women’s Libraries and Feminist Archives in shaping women’s lives both in the past and in the future.
 Recent projects and events include: Archiving Women in Film & TV<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - African American Intellectual History Society